weiweiyeih/lead-generation-chatbot-landing-page/README.md

   A.I.
 Chatbot landing page 🤖
 </h1>

 This landing page is to promote an A.I. lead-generation chatbot Saas product.
-It mainly introduces the features of the cahtbot and encourages users to experience the power by interacting with the chatbot.
+It mainly introduces the features of the chatbot and encourages users to experience the power by interacting with the chatbot.

 <hr>